rticommunity/rticonnextdds-connector-js/README.rst

 -  ``web_http`` shows how an HTTP client can request DDS data using REST
 -  ``web_socket`` shows how to push DDS data to a browser through `socket.io <https://github.com/Automattic/socket.io>`__
+-  ``request-reply`` shows how to create a basic application following the request-reply pattern

 Dependencies
 ------------